Blended Finance – Grant + Loan

 Flexible Finance Fund

-Create Equity has partnered with Social Investment Business to help deliver a £4m fund for BAME-led social enterprises based in England.
+Create Equity has partnered with Social Investment Business to help deliver a £4m fund for Black and Brown-led charity organisations or social enterprise based in England.

 Location